AutoTF-Rail/AutoTf-Documentation/README.md

 * [CentralBridgeInstall](https://github.com/AutoTF-Rail/CentralBridgeInstall/): Contains scripts used in the install script generated in [AutoTf.Manager](https://github.com/AutoTF-Rail/AutoTf.Manager).

 ### Central Code:
-* [AutoTf.CentralBridgeOS](https://github.com/AutoTF-Rail/AutoTf.CentralBridgeOS): OS that runs on the raspberry PI's on a train, that act as a central brain.
+* [AutoTf.CentralBridge](https://github.com/AutoTF-Rail/AutoTf.CentralBridge): Backend that runs on the raspberry PI's on a train, that act as a central brain.
 * [AutoTf.TabletOS](https://github.com/AutoTF-Rail/AutoTf.TabletOS): Avalonia OS that runs on a tablet to configure and control a central bridge/train.
 * [Central Server](https://github.com/AutoTF-Rail/Central-Server): Dockerized central server to remote manage trains.
 * [AutoTf.Aic](https://github.com/AutoTF-Rail/AutoTf.Aic): Backend that runs on the AIC (Jetson orin nano super) on a train to handle video streams to detect objects etc.